So You Think You Can Dance (British TV series): Series 1

 The preliminary auditions for the first series of the show were held in major cities throughout the UK in October 2009.
 Participants for the show had to be aged between 18 and 35 and could be amateur dancers or professionals who are not currently engaged in a professional contract.
 The BBC promoted auditions for the show via its official website.

 The first series of So You Think You Can Dance began on 2 January 2010 and was hosted by Cat Deeley.
 The first episode showed the auditions from London, Manchester, choreography camp and the top 14 were revealed.
 Permanent judges at the start of the auditions were Nigel Lythgoe and Arlene Phillips, they were joined by Sisco Gomez, Louise Redknapp and Priscilla Samuels as guest judges during the audition process.
 Redknapp later became a permanent judge and joined the panel at the 'choreography camp' stage of the show.

 The next 6 shows where the live shows, Gomez became a permanent judge at this stage of the competition.
-Every week 2 dancers (one boy and one girl) were eliminated from the competition until there were 4 contestants left (2 boys and 2 girls).
+Every week 2 contestants (each gender: one female and one male) were eliminated from the competition until there were 4 contestants left (each gender: 2 females and 2 males).

 The finale of the first series of So You Think You Can Dance was held on 13 February 2010.
 Robbie White was injured, and could not perform.
 Lizzie Gough finished third, Tommy Franzén was the season runner-up, but female jazz dancer Charlie Bruce ended up as the winner.
 Lythgoe said that Bruce absolutely was the best contestant of the season and to watch "small" dancers Bruce and Franzén grow across the series was fabulous.